 We would like to know if QIPs are a helpful resource.
 If you have any suggestions or feedback, please email Jochen Pichler, Senior Policy Executive, at firstname.lastname@example.org.

 UCAS Tariff and the Department for Education Applied General and Tech level qualifications

-The new UCAS Tariff seeks to have synergy with the qualifications that are listed on the Department for Education (DfE) Applied General and Tech level performance tables.
-These qualifications will be reported in the Applied General and Tech level qualification category of the 16-19 performance tables from 2016 onwards.
+The UCAS Tariff seeks to have synergy with the qualifications that are listed on the Department for Education (DfE) Applied General and Tech level performance tables.
+These qualifications are reported in the Applied General and Tech level qualification category of the 16-19 performance tables from 2016 onwards.

-The UCAS Tariff process has in it a ‘fast-track’ route, meaning that a qualification that appears on the DfE Applied General or Tech level performance tables will be automatically placed on the UCAS Tariff at the next available update in May each year.
-Each July, we will take an extract from the DfE performance tables and seek to add them to the UCAS Tariff the following May.
+The UCAS Tariff process has in it a ‘fast-track’ route, meaning that a qualification that appears on the DfE Applied General or Tech level performance tables will be automatically placed on the UCAS Tariff at the next available update in September each year.
+Each July, we will take an extract from the DfE performance tables and seek to add them to the UCAS Tariff in September of the following year.
 Any qualification added to the DfE performance tables after this extract has been taken will be included in the following year’s update.

 View our Tariff points handout (41.68 KB) for more information on how we allocate points.

 There is a range of general resources available to help support the transition to the new Tariff for teachers, advisers and higher education providers.